FedericoAureliano/llama/README.md

 # executes src/main.rs
 # - parses examples/qflia.smt2
 # - generates a dot file in qflia.dot
+# (for debugging use RUST_LOG=debug cargo run ...)
 cargo run examples/qflia.smt2 qflia.dot

 # to create an image from the dotfile
 dot -T png -O qflia.dot
 ```

+# TODO
+- type checking and inference
+- support push and pop
+    -  keep track of assertions and check-sat/get-model
+- support bit-vectors, arrays, and strings